PopsicleSnow/OlympusTab/README.md

 # Custom New Tab

-Yet another take on a custome new tab page.
+Yet another take on a custom new tab page.